s2-ktran/s2-iac-ec2-kafka/README.md

 # Provisioning EC2 + Kafka using Infrastructure as Code

-Using terraform to provision an EC2 kafka instance that is running.
+Deploy an EC2 kafka instance programmatically using terraform.
+The EC2 instance includes kafka capabilities for both a SingleStore workspace group and your local environment.

 ## Launch Configurations